Gogo's Crazy Bones: Gogo's Crazy Bones in other countries

-Israel also received an odd line of sets.
-(Series 1, Series 2, Foot, Cool, Olympics) Israel's line of Gogo's began with the Gogo's series, but when the Evolution series was brought over, exclusive rare metallic versions of a handful of figures were added to the collection.
+Israel also received an odd line of sets - Series 1, Series 2, Foot, Cool, Olympics.
+Israel's line of Gogo's began with the Gogo's series, but when the Evolution series was brought over, exclusive rare metallic versions of a handful of figures were added to the collection.
 While Explorer was speculated to be the next release, PPI released the Foot series instead.
 This was the only release of the set where all figures were painted.
 Israel received very rare figurines based on famous football players from the country, known as the "Supergol" set.
 It was also the first country that the Cool Gogo's (music) series was released in, and was the only country that the very rare 2012 Olympics set was sold in.

-Spain received a special series of Danonino Gogo's that were only found in newstands, as well as Mega Nuclos figures that were useable as storage cases.
+Spain received a special series of Danonino Gogo's that were only found in newsstands, as well as Mega Nuclos figures that were usable as storage cases.

 The Netherlands received the European Magic Box sets to purchase in stores, but have gotten many exclusive characters thanks to C-1000 supermarkets.
 The first set was a special version of the Megatrip series, with many characters receiving changes that vary from small to large.
 The second being Foot (with exclusive variants of existing characters and Jarum, an all new figure exclusive to the C-1000 version of the set), the 3rd being Cool (renamed to Groovy), and 4th being the X-Gogo's series, which was only released in C-1000 stores.

 Panasonic teamed up with PPI to release two exclusive figures included with batteries in Germany in 2012.
 These two figures reused the sculpts from the Daily Mirror Gogo's.